 (8) Two missed Service Visits;

+(9) Two Lockouts due to Failed Start-up Tests.

 25.11: Sanctions

 (1) An operator who is identified as having committed an Ignition Interlock Violation is entitled to a hearing to determine, by a preponderance of the evidence, whether such violation occurred.
 The Registrar shall notify the operator of this right, and may take into account any and all information she deems relevant.
 Nothing in 540 CMR 25.11, however, limits the right of the Registrar to take immediate action pursuant to M.G.L. c.
 90, § 22, as warranted by the need to protect public safety.